Anti-Wall St protesters to join NY Halloween parade

-NEW YORK Anti-Wall St protesters plan to join New York City's Halloween parade on Monday and although several people have been arrested at recent rallies for wearing masks, demonstrators will have a free pass for the holiday.
+NEW YORK, Oct 25 Anti-Wall St protesters plan to join New York City's Halloween parade on Monday and although several people have been arrested at recent rallies for wearing masks, demonstrators will have a free pass for the holiday.

 But the law, dating back to 1845, allows people to wear masks if it is for "a masquerade party or like entertainment."